-You’re arguing again… The tension is rising between you… You notice a flash of anger in your partner’s eyes and then Kaboom!
-A fight erupts.
+You’re bickering again… The tension is rising between you… You notice a flash of anger in your partner’s eyes and then Kaboom!
+A full blown fight erupts.

-You’ve been here before.
-Perhaps you argue all the time, so you know how this kind of fight inevitably ends… in icy cold silences, leaving a crater of hurt that may take weeks to recover from.
+Perhaps you’ve been here before – bickering all the time – so you know how this kind of fight inevitably ends… in icy cold silences, leaving a crater of hurt that may take weeks to recover from.

-If there’s conflict in your marriage or relationship, this scenario will feel familiar.
+If there’s conflict in your marriage or relationship, this scenario may feel familiar.

-In this video we’re going to discover 4 counter-intuitive ways for how to stop fighting with your spouse and resolve conflict in relationships.
+In this video we’re going to discover 4 counter-intuitive ways for stopping small disagreements boiling over into catastrophic fights with your spouse.

 I’ve road tested many ways to de-escalate conflict with my relationship coaching clients.
 These 4 marital conflict resolution strategies work every time.

 Your opponent is throwing punches at you left right and center…